Non-Brownian diffusion and chaotic rheology of autophoretic disks: Model and governing equations

-The solution methodology for an active disk suspended in a quiescent fluid ($\epsilon=0$) is slightly different, as explained in detail in the Supplemental Material~\cite{FNote1}.
+The solution methodology for an active disk suspended in a quiescent fluid ($\epsilon=0$) is slightly different~\cite{FNote1}.
 A value of $R_{o}=200$ has been used in all the simulations, after establishing convergence~\cite{FNote1}.
 Using a procedure analogous to that in~\cite{Lauga2016}, the stresslet induced by the two-dimensional disk is derived as

 where $\bm{n}=\bm{e}_{r}$ is the unit outward normal on the surface of the disk.
-In a dilute suspension of non-interacting autophoretic disks, the $xy$ component of the stresslet would contribute to the effective shear viscosity of the suspension.
+The expressions for the various components of the $2\times 2$ stresslet tensor have been derived in~\cite{FNote1}.
+Since $S_{xx}$ and $S_{yy}$ are identical in magnitude and differ only by sign, we only present results for $S_{xy}$ and $S_{yy}$ in this paper.
+In a dilute suspension of non-interacting autophoretic disks, $S_{xy}$ would contribute to the effective shear viscosity of the suspension.